-Tested on pre-production hardware that we were assured has been scrubbed of its battery woes, the Surface Pro 4 produced far better battery life results than at the onset.
-Unfortunately, they're still well below not only Microsoft's own claims, but what choice rivals are able to offer.
+Tested on pre-production hardware, which we were assured has been scrubbed of its battery woes, the Surface Pro 4 delivered much improved battery life results than at the onset.
+Sadly, they're still well below Microsoft's own claims – not to mention, what its choice rivals are able to offer.

-Arguably, the harshest battery test in our lineup, PCMark 8 Home Battery, saw the Pro 4 last 3 hours and 15 minutes – a marked 50% increase from before.
+To be fair, the most intensive battery test in our lineup, PCMark 8 Home Battery, saw the Pro 4 last 3 hours and 15 minutes – a marked 50% improvement from before.
 Still, the Spectre x360 held out in that test for 4 hours and 38 minutes.

-Microsoft's tablet fared much better on our video playback test, lasting 5 hours and 15 minutes.
+Microsoft's tablet performed much better on our video playback test, lasting 5 hours and 15 minutes.
 That's enough to last you on most coast-to-coast US flights.

-Regardless, Microsoft promises up to 9 hours of video playback, and these numbers aren't close.
-Sure, these figures are far better than last year's Surface Pro 3, despite the serious screen resolution bump, which should not be overlooked.
-But, they still can't hold a candle to neither Apple's leading laptop nor its top tablet – much less, comparable Windows hybrids.
+Nevertheless, Microsoft promises up to 9 hours of video playback, and these numbers doesn’t even come close.
+Sure, these figures are far better than last year's Surface Pro 3, despite the serious screen resolution bump, which should not be ignored.
+However, they still can't hold a candle to Apple's leading laptop or its top tablet – much less, equivalent Windows hybrids.

-Longevity is then about the only thing holding the Surface Pro 4 back from truly and honestly being a legitimate replacement for your laptop – or at least, your MacBook Air specifically.
+It battery life is then about the only thing holding the Surface Pro 4 back from truly and honestly being a terrific replacement for your laptop – or at least, your MacBook Air specifically.
 Otherwise, the machine offers somewhat below-average lasting power.